 “Editor’s Note: When it was published in 2002 the subject of this article was somewhat controversial, and is even more so with hindsight.
 The views expressed here are the author’s own.
 They are presented here as the ‘opposition’ view of Hunnic origins, a view which did not fully tie in with prevailing thought on the Huns, and does so even less today.”

-‘Although in the past the Huns are thought to have been Mongolian emigrants [Madai], it is far more likely that they were of Turkic origin [Elam].
+‘Although in the past the Huns are thought to have been Mongolian emigrants [Madai for instance], it is far more likely that they were of Turkic origin [descended from Elam].
 This point has been repeated by thousands of historians, sinologists, turcologists, altaistics, and other researchers.
 Let me try to state how this idea began with Sinology researchers.

 While the Mongol Empire was in the ascendancy, the power of the Catholic Church seemed to be fading, and the power of the Pope was somewhat shaky.
 At the same time, the Mongols opened the eastern roads for travel, and the Pope decided that there were now so many evident non-Christians that his power in the West was under severe threat.
 If he could convert these non-Christians he could regain power.
 As a result, Jesuit missionaries started to head east.
 Before spreading Christianity, they researched Chinese beliefs.
 They examined Chinese history and philosophy.
 There were some missioners who stayed twenty or thirty years in China, and built up healthy relations with Chinese scholars.
 They also started to translate Chinese books about both history and philosophy into Western languages.

 The first translations were made in Portuguese.
 Then this was translated to the other languages; Spanish, Italian and French.
 So the West started to learn about China from these Jesuit missionaries.